Serial and Lot Numbers

 - A serial number is a unique code (on the package or unit itself) that identifies otherwise identical individual units from a single manufacturer.
 Although called a serial number, it may include letters or other symbols. serial numbers are an important deterrent against theft and counterfeit products.

 - Lot numbers do not have to be unique for each unit.
 Lot numbers are often used to trace the people and parts involved in the manufacturing of a product.
-For example, customers who buy products made of down, like sleeping bags, can enter the lot number on trackmydown.com to find detailed information about the quality of the feathers.
+For example, customers who buy products that have down feathers (e.g. sleeping bags, jackets) can enter the lot number on trackmydown.com to find detailed information about the lot and verify the quality.
 You can optionally assign an expiration date to lot numbers.
 This is useful for things like pharmaceuticals or bulk goods.
 Lot numbers can be used when contacting the manufacturer about goods received.

 Note: An item can be assigned both a serial number and a lot number, if necessary.